ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 a malicious client could probe the endpoint to get traffic informations of another user.

+As intermediaries might retransmit requests and consume quota-units without prior knowledge of the User Agent, RateLimit headers might reveal the existence of an intermediary to the User Agent.

 ## Remaining quota-units are not granted requests